btenc/message-board/README.md

+# Update 4/22/25 - I am no longer hosting this project on railway...

 # ChatterBox Message Board

 - ChatterBox is a simple message board web application where users can share their thoughts, interact with others by liking messages.